-Various laws, including anti corruption laws, require that companies maintain books and records that accurately and completely reflect each transaction.
+Various laws, including the FCPA, require that companies maintain books and records that accurately and completely reflect each transaction.
 See Accurate and complete records in this Manual.

-As such, in the event that an improper payment is made under this rule, you must still report the incident and payment to your manager or Business Unit VP, and General Counsel as soon as possible, and the payment must be accurately recorded in Archer's books and records.
+As such, in the event that an improper payment is made under this rule, you must still report the incident and payment to your manager or Functional President, and Compliance Counsel as soon as possible, and the payment must be accurately recorded in Archer's books and records.
 False, misleading, or incomplete entries in the books and records of the Company are strictly prohibited.